 Reducing livestock utilization thresholds would not meet the purpose and need of this document and would not automatically result in improved GRSG habitat.
+Reduced utilization thresholds would not reduce fine fuels through across an increased portion of the allotment through moderate grazing, which has been scientifically shown to result in reduced risk of catastrophic wildfire (Davies et al. 2021b).
+Wildfire is currently a large risk to GRSG Habitat due to removal of sagebrush, reduction of deep-rooted perennial bunchgrasses, and increased presence of invasive annual grasses.
+Reduced utilization levels, even with improved distribution would result in increased fine fuel loading across the allotment and minimize the benefit of improved distribution into new livestock use areas.
 In the Oregon Greater Sage-grouse Strategy (Hagen 2011, p.
 44), Hagen compares GRSG populations in grazed and ungrazed (Hart Mountain National Antelope Refuge) from 1981 to 2010.
 Hart Mountain Refuge was grazed until 1995, then livestock were removed.
 The populations have highs and lows at the same time periods throughout the 30-year period, reflecting that something other than grazing is affecting population dynamics.
 Grazing timing, intensity and duration may have more to do with impacts to GRSG habitat than utilization levels, which are used as an annual indicator for timing of movements between allotments and pastures.
 In the USFWS 2010 determination that listing of GRSG was warranted but precluded, USFWS determined improperly managed livestock grazing is a threat.
 However, they noted: "There are data to support both beneficial and detrimental aspects of grazing (Klebenow 1981, p.
 122; Beck and Mitchell 2000, p.
 993), suggesting that the risk of livestock grazing to GRSG is dependent on-site specific management" (75 FR 13998).
 The USFWS 2010 finding also stated: "For grazing, the regulatory mechanisms available to the BLM and U.S. Forest Service are adequate to protect sage-grouse habitats..."
-Therefore, the BLM does not believe that a reduction in utilization thresholds would provide better maintenance or improvement of GRSG habitat above what one or more of the current alternatives would already provide.
+Therefore, the BLM does not believe that a reduction in utilization thresholds would provide better maintenance or improvement of GRSG habitat above what one or more of the current alternatives would already provide and would not meet the purpose and need to reduce fine fuels within the allotment in order to reduce the risk of catastrophic wildfire, which would protect GRSG habitat.